Energy-Based Models for Continual Learning: Experiments

-\textbf{Comparisons with baselines.} We compare our proposed EBM method with available baseline models that do not use replay, including the standard softmax-based classifier (SBC), EWC \citep{kirkpatrick2017overcoming}, Online EWC \citep{schwarz2018progress}, SI \citep{zenke2017continual}, LwF \citep{li2017learning}, MAS \citep{aljundi2019task}, and BGD \citep{zeno2018task}.
-The \emph{Class-IL} results on four datasets are shown in \tbl{tab:comp_baselines_boundary_aware}.
+\textbf{Comparison with methods without replay.} We first compare EBMs with CL methods without using replay.
+In our experiments, we control the baselines and EBMs to have similar model architectures with similar number of model parameters.
 For SBC, EWC, Online EWC, Online EWC, LwF on splitMNIST, permuted MNIST, and CIFAR-100, we use the results reported in \citep{van2019three,vandeven2020brain}.
-For BGD, we use the results from \citep{zeno2018task}.
+For BGD, the results are from \citep{zeno2018task}.
 For MAS, we use the result from \citep{prabhu12356gdumb,zhang2020self}.
 We performed the other experiments ourselves using the public available code.
+The detailed model architectures are listed in Appendix \ref{appendix:model_architectures}.

-All the baselines and EBMs use similar model architectures with similar number of model parameters for fair comparison.
-For split MNIST and permuted MNIST, we use several fully-connected layers.
-For CIFAR-10 and CIFAR-100, we use a convolutional network (Supplement \sect{appendix:model_architectures} for details).
-For CIFAR-100, all compared models used convolutional layers that were pre-trained on CIFAR-10.
-Each experiment was performed at least 10 times with different random seeds, with results reported as the mean $\pm$ SEM.
+The \emph{Class-IL} results on four datasets are shown in \tbl{tab:comp_baselines_boundary_aware}.
+Experiments ran by ourselves were performed 10 times with different random seeds, with results reported as the mean $\pm$ SEM.
 Similar training regimes were used for the EBMs and baselines.
 On split MNIST, permuted MNIST, and CIFAR-10, we trained for 2000 iterations per task.
 On CIFAR-100, we trained for 5000 iterations per task.
 All experiments used the Adam optimizer with learning rate $1e^{-4}$.

-As shown in Table~\ref{tab:comp_baselines_boundary_aware}, EBMs have a significant improvement over the baseline methods on all the datasets, showing that EBMs forget less when updating models for new tasks.
+On these \emph{Class-IL} benchmarks, we observe that EBMs have a significant improvement over SBC, as well as over several softmax-based CL methods that do not rely on an external quota of memory or use generative replay.

+Several recent methods~\citep{wortsman2020supermasks,henning2021posterior,yan2021dynamically,douillard2022dytox} also achieve good performance on \emph{Class-IL} without using replay.
+However, our main goal is to use EBM, similar to the softmax-based classifier, as a building block for continual learning.
+We believe that subsequently optimizing the model architecture, using a larger model, adding additional techniques, or saving previous data, can further improve the performance, but this is not the focus of the paper.

+\textbf{Comparison with methods with replay.} We notice that many of the successful existing methods for \textit{Class-IL} rely on an external quota of memory \citep{rebuffi2017icarl,hayes2020remind} or use generative models \citep{shin2017continual,van2021class,vandeven2020brain,liu2020generative,cong2020gan}.
+A disadvantage of these methods is that they are relatively expensive in terms of memory and/or computation.
+Thus it is not fair to compare the basic version of EBMs to methods using replay.